John Brebbia: Detroit Tigers

 On February 12, 2025, Brebbia signed a one-year, $2.75 million contract with the Detroit Tigers.
 He started the season with a 1.00 ERA in 8 appearances before being placed on the injured list on April 19 with a right forearm strain.
 In 19 appearances for Detroit, he struggled to a 7.71 ERA with 20 strikeouts across 18 2/3 innings pitched.
 On June 15, Brebbia was designated for assignment by the Tigers.
 After clearing waivers on June 19, Brebbia was released by Detroit.

 Atlanta Braves (second stint)

 On June 24, 2025, Brebbia signed a minor league contract with the Atlanta Braves.
 In 15 appearances for the Triple-A Gwinnett Stripers, he totaled a 1.89 ERA and 21 strikeouts across 19 innings pitched.
 On August 29, the Braves selected Brebbia's contract, adding him to their active roster.
 In three appearances for Atlanta, he accumulated a 7.71 ERA with six strikeouts across 4 2/3 innings pitched.
 On September 8, Brebbia was designated for assignment by the Braves.
 He elected free agency after clearing waivers on September 10.

+On September 13, 2025, Brebbia signed a minor league contract with the Boston Red Sox.
+He did not appear for the organization and elected free agency following the season on November 6.

+Minnesota Twins

+On December 1, 2025, Brebbia signed a minor league contract with the Colorado Rockies that included an invitation to spring training.
+On March 23, 2026, Brebbia was released by Colorado after failing to make the team's Opening Day roster.
+On March 29, Brebbia signed a minor league contract with the Minnesota Twins.
+He made 15 appearances (including two starts) for the Triple-A St. Paul Saints, registering a 1-0 record and 6.20 ERA with 26 strikeouts across 20 1/3 innings pitched.
+On May 20, Brebbia was released by the Twins after exercising an opt-out clause in his contract.

+Colorado Rockies

+On May 28, 2026, Brebbia signed a minor league contract with the Colorado Rockies organization.
+He made seven scoreless appearances for the Triple-A Albuquerque Isotopes, recording 10 strikeouts over nine innings of work.
+On June 21, the Rockies selected Brebbia's contract, adding him to their active roster.
+In three appearances for Colorado, he struggled to a 10.38 ERA with two strikeouts across 4 1/3 innings pitched.
+Brebbia was designated for assignment by the team on July 1.
+He elected free agency after clearing waivers two days later.
+On July 9, Brebbia re–signed with Colorado on a minor league contract.
+He was released by the Rockies on August 4.

 Boston Red Sox

-On September 13, 2025, Brebbia signed a minor league contract with the Boston Red Sox.
-He elected free agency on November 6.
+On August 7, 2026, Brebbia signed a minor league contract with the Boston Red Sox.